 Reverend Thomas J. Davis, Jr., JD, LLM, MA, is the founder and president of Liberty Institute for Faith & Ethics (L.I.F.E).
 He is a priest of the Melkite Catholic Church, one of the Byzantine Catholic Churches privileged to enjoy full communion with the See of Rome.
 He serves as pastor at St. Ann Melkite Catholic Church in Danbury, Connecticut.

 Fr.
 Tom teaches Bioethics & Law at Holy Apostles College in Cromwell, Connecticut where he serves as Chair of the Bioethics Graduate Concentration Program.
 He has also taught courses in the graduate program in Medical Ethics and Case Studies in Bioethics.
 He is the Director of L.I.F.E.’s Saint John Paul II Bioethics Center, Religious Liberty Observatory, and Center for the Study of Bioethics & Law.
 He has been an assistant attorney general of the State of Connecticut since 1991 and previously served as an assistant corporation counsel of the City of New York.
-He has been actively engaged in the practice of law for thirty-eight years.
+He has been actively engaged in the practice of law for forty years.

 Fr.
 Tom earned a Bachelor of Arts in Political Science from Fordham University (Bronx, New York 1978), Certificate of Studies in International Human Rights and International Energy Law from the University of San Diego School of Law Institute on International and Comparative Law (Paris, France 1979), Juris Doctor from Quinnipiac University School Law (North Haven, Connecticut 1981), where he also served as the Lead Editor of the Law Review from 1980-81, Master of Laws in Trade Regulation from New York University School of Law (New York, New York 1988), Certification in Teaching Advocacy Skills from the National Institute of Trial Advocacy (NITA) at Harvard Law School (Cambridge, Massachusetts 1998), Master of Arts in Moral Theology from Holy Apostles College & Seminary (Cromwell, Connecticut 2004), and is an Allied Attorney Graduate of the Alliance Defending Freedom Legal Academy (Laguna Niguel, California 2011) and a member of its Honor Roll for pro bono legal service in defense of life, family, and religious liberty.